Vegetable Chow Mein

 2 tablespoons reduced-sodium soy sauce

-8 ounces wide Chinese wheat noodles or fettuccine, broken in
+8 ounces wide Chinese wheat noodles or fettuccine, broken in half

 1 1/2 tablespoons light olive oil